The Benefits of Free Bleeding

 Period art, nourishing blood facials, self discovery, all became possibilities for the woman willing to be curious about the inner workings of her body.

 But now something even more radical has shifted for women.
-We don’t just want to catch the blood.
-We want to connect to the blood in real time, warm and dripping down our inner thighs!
+We don't just want to catch the blood.
+We want to connect to the blood in real time, warm and dripping down our inner thighs!If you're still tip-toeing around free bleeding, here are some reasons why you might want to try this beautiful practice.

 1. Free bleeding is an act of connecting to your ancestors, women across the globe, and the Earth.
 Not everyone has been gifted the convenience of menstrual products, but since when is bleeding about convenience?!
 Bleeding is about connection.
 Can you feel the women before and beside you, who birth and bleed on Mother Earth?